Coastal Connections

 Like many – the community response to the cost-of-living crisis was to set up social hubs in 3 communities along the coast: Burghead, Hopeman and Spynie.
 We raised some money for the heating and asked Hopeman Community Bus to help with transport to the spaces.

 What we are hearing is that this was a beautiful project that evolved, like many, and brought people together to have soup and chat.
 Being able to meet up a see people is very important and this was a real help over the winter.
-They are taking a break this summer but there are activities every month that are continuing until December.
 They have also been organising day trips using the Community Bus to places like Loch Ness.

-We have a new project worker who is starting to work to help the Hopeman Community Bus develop its plans to tackle travel inequalities and social isolation.
+Our project worker in 2024 worked to help the Hopeman Community Bus develop its plans to tackle travel inequalities and social isolation.
 The bus was successful in helping with the Covid response and getting people to GP appointments along the coast.
 Now they are working on projects that will help people of all ages get together.

 As with all our work our vision is to support an equal, welcoming, and inclusive society, where people can shape their communities, the services they use, and the things that are important to them.

-This work is happening thanks to an award from The National Lottery Community Fund, made possible by National Lottery players.
+This work happened thanks to an award from The National Lottery Community Fund, made possible by National Lottery players.